GEO9990 – The Earth System

 - have experience in presenting topics in Earth System Science orally

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

-PhD candidates at the Department of Geosciences and Master students in Geosciences, programme option Meteorology and Oceanography
+- PhD candidates at the Department of Geosciences and master's students in Geosciences, programme option Meteorology and Oceanography (programme option)

-Other PhD candidates and visiting PhD candidates, and Master students in Geosciences, other programme options
+Other PhD candidates and visiting PhD candidates, and master's students in Geosciences, other programme options